Skip to main content

 Select packages to add

-You can add multiple packages to your starter image.
-All Minimus packages are available, including the Minimus Cryptographic Module for FIPS images.
+You can add any number of packages to your starter image.
+All packages maintained in the Minimus package repository are available, including the Minimus Cryptographic Module for FIPS images.
 The recommended process is as follows:

 For a FIPS-validated starter image, select FIPS-validated packages whenever available.
 Note that some packages are FIPS-neutral and are not offered in a FIPS-validated format.